nick-myers/exam-timer/README.md

 ### Display Controls

-The application includes a control panel in the bottom left corner with several buttons to help you optimize the display:
+The application includes a compact toolbar in the bottom left corner with several buttons to help you optimize the display.
+All buttons are organized in a single row for easy access.

 #### Show/Hide Controls